Best Places to Visit in the U.K. and What to Know

 It has a lot of coastline

 Because it’s an island nation, the U.K. has a lot of coastline – almost 8,000 miles, to be exact.
-It’s not a particularly friendly coastline for beach lovers, but it does allow for some breathtaking views of cliffs, rocks and water.
+It’s not a particularly beach friendly, but it does allow for some breathtaking views of cliffs, rocks and water.

-Like everything else in England, the coast is diverse, from the cliffs of Dover to the beaches of Cornwall to the rugged Scottish coast.
+Like everything else in the U.K., the coast is diverse, from the cliffs of Dover to the beaches of Cornwall to the rugged Scottish coast.
 It may not be as well-publicized as the coast of Ireland, but it’s every bit as picturesque.

 Popular U.K. Destinations